JasperFx/jasper/documentation/documentation/bootstrapping/configuring_jasper.md

 Like most application frameworks in .Net, Jasper uses an IoC container to do basic composition within its runtime pipeline.
 You can add your own registrations to the application container directly in any combination of:

-1. The `Startup.ConfigureServices()` method
+1. The `Startup.ConfigureServices()` method.
+Use this mechanism if you need to do conditional registrations based on the hosting environment.
+I.e., apply this service if in "Testing" or this other one if in "Development."
 1. Using the `IWebHostBuilder.ConfigureServices()` extension method
-1. With `JasperOptionsBuilder.Services` / `JasperRegistry.Services` for [Lamar-centric](https://jasperfx.github.io/lamar) registrations.
+1. With `JasperRegistry.Services` for [Lamar-centric](https://jasperfx.github.io/lamar) registrations (which also supports the ASP.Net Core service registrations as well).

-But, the Jasper team **strongly recommends that you make all your service registrations in one place** for easier debugging later.
+But, the Jasper team **strongly recommends that you make all your service registrations in one place as much as possible** for easier debugging later.

 Using your `JasperRegistry`: